phyohtetarkar/phyohtetarkar/README.md

 <img src="https://raw.githubusercontent.com/phyohtetarkar/phyohtetarkar/master/images/cover3.png">

 I'm a full-stack developer.
-I'm specializing in developing high quality Back-end services and Native Mobile applications.
+I'm specializing in developing high quality Back-end services and Native/Cross Mobile applications.
 Also, I'm able to catch up the fast pace changes in technologies and enjoy on researching new technologies.

 # Frameworks